FHIR/sql-on-fhir-v2/input/pagecontent/functional-model.md

 }
 ```

-### select
+### The `select` Function

-The select function is used in combination with forEach to cross-join parent elements (like `Patient.id`) with unnested collection elements like ( `Patient.name` ).
+`select` is used in combination with `forEach` or `forEachOrNull` to cross-join parent elements with unnested collection elements.
+For example, `Patient.id` with an unnested collection such as `Patient.name`.

-This function merges columns from each row set, resulting in a comprehensive combination of data from the input collections.
+Put another way, this function merges columns from each row set, resulting in a comprehensive combination of data from the input collections.

 ```json
 {